-This ecological site includes dry, nutrient-poor, acidic uplands, found in highly dissected and higher elevation parts of the MLRA, or on isolated erosional remnants known as monadnocks.
-It is geographically restricted to the mesic soil temperature regime portion of the Southern Piedmont, in the northwestern-most part of the MLRA.
-This ecological site is typically found in upper landscape positions, on steep backslopes and along the shoulders of high hills, prominent ridges, or monadnocks.
-On narrow ridges, it can be found in summit positions.
+This ecological site includes dry-moist acidic uplands, found in highly dissected and higher elevation parts of the MLRA, or on isolated erosional remnants known as monadnocks.
+It is geographically restricted to the thermic soil temperature regime portion of the MLRA.
+This ecological site is typically found in upper landscape positions, on summits and shoulders of high hills, prominent ridges, or monadnocks.
+On stable side slopes, it can also be found in the backslope position.
+Soils are generally rocky and acidic, but deeper and better developed than in PX136X00X880, a similar and associated ecological site which tends to be found on slightly less stable surfaces with shallower soils.

 This ecological site is exposed to the elements, including sun, wind, and historically fire.
-It generally occupies some of the driest topographic positions in the region, although part of the dry character is derived from the infertility of soils.
+It generally occupies some of the driest topographic positions in the region and has a drier character than might be expected based on the influence of edaphic conditions alone.
 The vegetation and relative moisture status vary with aspect, being driest on south or west-facing exposures and moister on those that face north.
 Overall, species-richness is low.

-Soils on this ecological site are typically shallow to moderately deep, well drained to somewhat excessively drained Inceptisols.
+Soils on this ecological site are typically very deep to moderately deep, well drained Ultisols.
 At the surface and throughout, these soils typically have an abundance of rock fragments.
-Parent materials are residuum derived from acidic, weathering-resistant igneous or metamorphic rocks.
+Parent materials are residuum derived from acidic igneous or metamorphic rocks.

 The reference state typically has a somewhat open tree canopy dominated by dry-site oaks, or a mixture of dry-site oaks and pines.
-Typical species include chestnut oak (Quercus montana), scarlet oak (Quercus coccinea), white oak (Quercus alba), black oak (Quercus velutina), and pine (Pinus virginiana, P. echinata, P. strobus).
+Typical species include chestnut oak (Quercus montana), white oak (Quercus alba), scarlet oak (Quercus coccinea), black oak (Quercus velutina), and pine (Pinus virginiana, P. echinata, P. taeda, and in parts of the extent, P. palustris).
 Dominant land uses include wildlife habitat, pasture, and planted pine.